-Inspired by our favorite Greek pie recipe, this One Pot Spinach and Feta Pasta is loaded with fresh spinach and plenty of cheese for an unbelievably delicious, creamy flavor.
-Made in one pot, it’s an easy recipe the whole family will be excited to eat!
+Inspired by our favorite Greek pie recipe, our One Pot Spinach and Feta Pasta is packed with fresh spinach and an abundance of cheese.
+This dish boasts an unbelievably delicious and creamy flavor.
+And the best part?
+It’s all made in one pot, ensuring an easy recipe that will have the whole family eagerly gathering around the table!

 Table of Contents

 - Why You’ll Love One Pot Spinach and Feta Pasta

 - Is One Pot Spinach and Feta Pasta Healthy?

 - How to Make Pasta with Spinach and Feta